ips-ag/penetration-testing-automation/src/zap-proxy/README.md

 ### **1️⃣ Local Execution (Using `.env` file)**

 #### **Step 1: Create a `.env` file**
-Create a file named `.env` in the root directory and add the following details:
+Create a file named `local.config.env` in the root directory and add the following details:

 ```ini
 CLIENT_ID=my-client-id